-Leidos is a leader in the field of occupational health and safety (OH&S) and we place a strong emphasis on these activities, both internally and on behalf of our customers.
-Internally, we emphasize direct management responsibility, corporate policies and directives, OH&S program implementation, employee training, and compliance assessments.
-Our corporate policies and procedures fully support compliance with all OH&S regulations at work locations.
+Leidos is a leader in the field of environmental, health and safety (EH&S) and places a strong emphasis on EH&S activities both internally and on behalf of our clients.
+Internally, we emphasize direct management responsibility, corporate policies and directives, EH&S program implementation, employee training, and compliance assessments.
+Our corporate policies and procedures fully support compliance with all EH&S regulations at work locations.
 We have a proactive compliance program of employee education, training, auditing, and reporting that, through employee awareness and integration into our business operations, improves our commitment to a safe and healthy work environment.

 Over the past 5 years, Leidos has achieved injury and illness rate performance well below the industry average (see comparison rates below for NACIS code 5417, Scientific Research and Development Services).